 Rajeev Bhatia AICP, President

-Rajeev Bhatia is a planner and urban designer, whose work is place-based, centered on fostering livable, sustainable, and healthy communities.
+Rajeev Bhatia is a leading planner and urban designer, whose work is place-based, centered on fostering livable, sustainable, and healthy communities.
 His expertise spans specific plans for districts, downtowns, and corridors; general plans; zoning regulations; policy analysis; and preparation of program EIRs

 He is a leader in preparing transit-oriented plans.
-He is leading planning around six stations of Honolulu’s new urban rail system, and is participating in development of citywide transit-oriented zoning.
+He recently completed planning for six stations of Honolulu’s new urban rail system, and is participating in development of citywide transit-oriented zoning.
 He has prepared plans for three station areas for the Bay Area Rapid Transit (BART) Silicon Valley extension—Milpitas, Santa Clara, and Diridon (San José), and conducted analysis for all stations of Seattle’s light rail system.
-He is leading station area specific plans for Union City and Livermore.
+He is currently leading station area specific plans for Union City and Livermore.
 He has helped prepare transit-supportive and mixed-use regulations for cities including San Diego and Portland (OR).

-Projects led by Rajeev Bhatia have won 20 awards from the American Planning Association, as well as additional ones from organizations such as Congress for New Urbanism and Urban Land Institute.
+Rajeev Bhatia’s projects have won 30 awards from the American Planning Association, as well as additional ones from organizations such as Congress for New Urbanism and the Urban Land Institute.

 phone: (415) 956-4300 x15